1. YAML File Inputs#

 2import numpy as np

 1.2.
-Construct a model#
+Construct a Model#

 The model class can be constructed using either a ‘.yaml’ file or a dictionary that specifies all keyword arguments shown in the documentation (help(thevenin.Model)).
 A default ‘.yaml’ file is read in when no input is provided.
 This is simply for convenience to help users get up and going as quickly as possible.
 However, you should learn how to write your own ‘.yaml’ file or dictionary input if you would like to use this package to its fullest extent.